jgillich/faststack/README.md

 * `TERMBOX_BOXMEMORY`: RAM assigned to boxes in megabytes.
 Defaults to `256`.
 * `TERMBOX_BOXCPUS`: CPUs assigned to boxes.
 Defaults to `1`.
 * `TERMBOX_BOXDURATION`: Time in hours after which boxes are deleted.
 Defaults to `3`.
+* `TERMBOX_PUBLICADDR`: The public address of the server.
+Setting this enables public ports.

 To generate a self signed cert for development, run: